Met Police overhaul plan disappointing, think tank says

 Following the Casey report, Sir Mark said he would not use the term "institutional" and told reporters he needed to use language "that's unambiguous and is apolitical".

-The groups said in their letter the Met had missed an opportunity "to signal that it intends to do things differently, and acknowledge where the wrongdoing is rooted".
+In their letter, the groups said the Met had missed an opportunity "to signal that it intends to do things differently, and acknowledge where the wrongdoing is rooted".

-They added that refusing to use the phrase "highlights the disconnect with the levels of hurt, anger and intergenerational trauma felt by our communities, and black and minority ethnic Met Officers".
+They added that refusing to use the "institutionally racist" phrase "highlights the disconnect with the levels of hurt, anger and intergenerational trauma felt by our communities, and black and minority ethnic Met officers".

 Dr Shabna Begum, interim co-chief executive of the Runnymede Trust, said the plan does not "set out how the Met can be held accountable in any defined way".